If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 These roots obtain their essential nutrients and water from the air.
 Hence, maintaining humidity is a must for Anthuriums.

 However, avoid leaving the plant in a low-humidity environment.
-If exposed to dry air, its gorgeous green leaves will become brown and crispy at the tips and edges.
+Its gorgeous green leaves will become brown and crispy at the tips and edges if exposed to dry air.

 Here are a few symptoms of low humidity in Anthurium Dorayaki.